RuneSchool/RuneSchool.github.io/_posts/2024-4-11-runes-and-sounds.md

 tag:
 - spelling system
 category: blog
-description: An explanation of the Rune School spelling system for Modern English Futhorc
+description: An explanation of the Runes and Sounds in Modern English Futhorc
 hidden: false
 ---